Central Skills’ help meant Glenn got a job as an apprentice in warehousingPosted on May 26, 2010

 “I am looking forward to starting my Apprenticeship with Central Skills as everybody there is helpful and listens to what you have to say.
 I never would have achieved what I have achieved in the last few months if it wasn’t for Central Skills.”

-Glenn Ball, aged 17, from Arnold, started E2E with Central Skills in March 2010.
+Glenn Ball, aged 17, from Arnold, started E2E with Central Skills in March 2010 [this programme has now come to an end].
 During this programme he gained up-to-date knowledge of the working environment and support from a personal adviser.

 He also receive an RTITB Fork Lift Truck Licence on completion of the programme.
 The licence and the training is worth over £1000, but to E2E learners this is completely free thanks to government funding.